 I have more shells than I can count on both hands in my closet.
 It’s a problem, I know.
 But in my mind, every shell has a time and place for use.
 What do I turn to when I need a lightweight shell with pit zips and hand pockets?
 Lately, it’s been the Mountain Hardwear Stretch Ozonic Jacket.

 Flipping through my closet the other day I realized I have a ton of shells.
 Specifically of the hardshell variety, but lately in inclement weather, I’ve been reaching for the Outdoor Research Aspire.
-The Outdoor Research Aspire Jacket is the bombproof shell that I’ve been looking for all my life at an affordable price point.
+The Outdoor Research Aspire Jacket is the affordable bombproof shell that I’ve been looking for all my life.

 Toren Apparel is a pretty neat technical-meets-street startup for adventure clothing.
 Their online-only presence sets them apart from other brands, allowing them to focus on providing high quality, outdoor apparel at affordable price points.